miracle-hf/ChannelMonitor/README.md

     image: dulljz/channel-monitor
     volumes:
       - ./config.json:/app/config.json
+      # If using an SQLite database, mount the database file
+      # - /path/to/database.db:/app/database.db
     # If using the host's database, you can simply use the host mode,
     # and use localhost:3306 as the database address
     network_mode: host